Skip to main content

 Supercoiling

 In a “relaxed” double-helical segment of B-DNA, the two strands twist around the helical axis once every 10.4–10.5 base pairs of sequence.
-Adding or subtracting twists, as some enzymes can do, imposes strain.
+Adding or removing twists, as some enzymes can, imposes strain.
 If a DNA segment under twist strain were closed into a circle by joining its two ends and then allowed to move freely, the circular DNA would contort into a new shape, such as a simple figure-eight (Figure \(\PageIndex{2}\)).
 Such a contortion is a supercoil.
 The noun form “supercoil” is often used in the context of DNA topology.

 Figure \(\PageIndex{2}\): DNA Supercoiling.
 The supercoiled structure of linear DNA molecules with constrained ends.
 The helical nature of the DNA duplex is omitted for clarity.
 Image by: Richard Wheeler